 Making sure your payroll numbers are accurate.

 It may seem easiest to have your employees send you their hours via text, or write them on a timecard, or just pay them for the same number of hours every week.
-The problem with these methods are that workers are human, so when they give you their hours, they’re rounding up—and you’re paying.
-On the other hand, if a dispute ever arises and a worker says, “I worked forty hours that week and you only paid me for 35!”, you’ll have no reliable method of proving what they really told you—or what they really worked.
+The problem with these methods is that workers are human.
+So when they give you their hours, they’re rounding up—and you’re paying.
+Also, if a dispute ever arises and a worker says, “I worked forty hours that week and you only paid me for 35!”, you’ll have no reliable method of proving what they really told you—or what they really worked.

 Meeting labor law standards for overtime and more.

-Nearly every U.S. employee with wage workers—and some with non-exempt salaried employees—must comply with the Fair Labor Standards Act, which is the Department of Labor law covering minimum wage, overtime, and payroll records.
+Nearly every U.S. employer with wage workers—and some with non-exempt salaried employees—must comply with the Fair Labor Standards Ac.
+This Department of Labor law covers minimum wage, overtime, and payroll records.
 With clear and complete records of time worked, you can ensure that you are complying with FLSA standards—and you can show it easily in the case of a government audit.